ZacPearce/hotel/README.md

 ## Header

-- In the header of each page I have gave the page a unique title and I've hyperlinked our club mascot 'the warthog' next to the title as a return to home button.
+- In the header of each page I have gave the page a unique title thats relevant to the page youre on and I've hyperlinked 'HOTEL JEM' as a return to home button.

 ## Home Page

-- You're welcomed to the page with a smile, the hero image is our home pitch but styled into a smiley face to make it more welcoming.
+- You're welcomed to the page with a our hotel name and slogan of "HOTEL JEM, where comfortability meets affordability"

 - Under the header and slogan, there's a navigation bar.